jhsware/isomorphic-state-manager/README.md

 ### StateManager ###

-    var stateManager = new StateManager([storeType: Store])
+    var stateManager = new StateManager( Store )

 => returns a new StateManager instance

-storeType -- the store type you want to use, currently only one available:
+*Store* -- the store type you want to use, currently only one available:

     var Store = require('isomorphic-state-manager').Store

+Note: You pass the prorotype, not an instance of Store

 ##### .stateFor( storeName )

 => returns StoreController

-storeName -- the name of the store you want to access.
+*storeName* -- the name of the store you want to access.
 If the store doesn't exist it will be created

 ##### .hydrate()